shioyama/mobility/README.md

 ```

 Mobility is cryptographically signed.
 To be sure the gem you install hasn't
-been tampered with, first my public key (if you haven’t already) as a trusted
+been tampered with, add my public key as a trusted certificate and install:
-certificate:

 ```
-gem cert --add <(curl -Ls https://raw.github.com/shioyama/mobility/master/certs/shioyama.pem) gem install shioyama -P MediumSecurity
+gem cert --add <(curl -Ls https://raw.github.com/shioyama/mobility/master/certs/shioyama.pem) gem install mobility -P MediumSecurity
 ```

 The MediumSecurity trust profile will verify signed gems, but allow the